 In all the above scenarios, Mr. Smith failed to take proper care, follow guidelines, and take adequate precautions to manage his pre-existing condition.

-If he had followed the recommended guidelines like follow proper diet and exercise routine, not indulge in any adventurous sports activity that causes over-excitement, and take the prescribed medications on time, and still suffers an emergency medical incident or episode, he will be covered under acute onset of pre-existing condition coverage.
+If he had followed the recommended guidelines like follow proper diet and exercise routine, not indulge in any adventurous sports activity that causes over-excitement, and take the prescribed medications on time, and still suffers an emergency medical incident or episode, he may be covered under acute onset of pre-existing condition coverage.

 In order to be eligible for acute onset of pre-existing coverage the insured has to take responsibility to keep the pre-existing condition under control.
 The insured will be eligible for acute onset of pre-existing condition coverage if he or she suffered a sudden and severe manifestation of pre-existing condition in spite of all the efforts to keep it under control.